scmschmidt/trento_checks_for_supportconfig/README.md

 The primary configuration file for `run_checks` is `.valid_checks`.
 See the comments for details.
 Important is, that a check must be listed there to be available for `run_check`.

-# Troubleshooting
+## Troubleshooting

 - If a supportconfig container stops all by itself, the `trento-agent` died.
 If this happens directly after starting the container, the agent could not connect to Wanda.
 Check if all the Wanda containers are running and are fine. \
 You also can start the container in the foreground with `./start_container --fg SUPPORTCONFIG` to see the logs.

-- If a supportconfig container starts, but the checks don't work, you can watch the logs with `docker log [-f] CONTAINER` or enter the running container with: `docker exec -it CONTAINER /bin/bash`. \
+- If a supportconfig container starts, but the checks do not work, you can watch the logs with `docker log [-f] CONTAINER` or enter the running container with: `docker exec -it CONTAINER /bin/bash`. \
 Inside the container run `trento-agent facts gather --gatherer GATHERER` to see if the data collection works.
 The  get a list of available gatherers, run `trento-agent facts list`.
 Documentation can be found here: https://www.trento-project.io/wanda/gatherers.html

 - If all checks return the same error message or time out, but the supportconfig container is running, then most certainly something has changed in Wanda or the agent.
 Trento is an active project and changes happen often.
 You should try:

   - Get the latest version of `rabbiteer.py`: (https://gitlab.suse.de/trento-project/robot-tests-for-trento-checks/-/raw/main/utils/rabbiteer.py)
   - Stop all Wanda containers and delete images **and** volumes and deploy Wanda again: [Setup Wanda:Removing and Updating](#Removing-and-Updating)
-  - Rebuild the supportconfig container to get the latest agent: `docker build -t sc_runner`
+  - Rebuild the supportconfig container to get the latest agent: `docker build --no-cache -t sc_runner`

-# Which Gatherer Will Work?
+## Which Gatherer Will Work?

 For a check to work, the called gatherer must work with the confinements of the container. basically we have two hurdles: